- 1 package (25 ounces) frozen beef ravioli

 - 1 can (2-1/4 ounces) sliced ripe olives, drained

-- Cook ravioli according to package directions.
-Meanwhile, in a large skillet, combine enchilada sauce and salsa.
-Cook and stir over medium heat until heated through.
-Drain ravioli; add to sauce.
-Top with cheese and olives, Cover and cook over low heat for 3-4 minutes or until cheese is melted.
-Yield: 4-6 servings.
+- Drain ravioli; add to sauce and gently stir to coat.
+Top with cheese and olives.
+Cover and cook over low heat for 3-4 minutes or until cheese is melted.
+Yield: 6 servings.

 Reviews forFiesta Ravioli

 "a go-to recipe when I want something on the table fast.
 I do cut down on the cheese and omit the olives, just a personal preference."

 "This has become a family favorite!
 So easy and perfect for a busy weeknight.
 I used my homemade enchilada sauce and instead of cooking the sauce and salsa as directed, I tossed it with the cooked ravioli and poured it into a casserole dish.
 Topped with cheese and olives and baked it at 350 degrees for about 10-12 minutes, until the cheese was melted.
 So, so good!"